 Archivist Nicole Semenchuk runs the show at the CIA archives, and is always there to nerd out with you about food history.
-There’s about 10,000 menus online and Nicole needs your help to transcribe all these menus!
-Here are just seven of these menus that Nicole helped me find:
+There’s about 10,000 vintage menus online and Nicole needs your help to transcribe all these menus!
+Here are just seven from the menu archive that Nicole helped me find:

 1. Happy Birthday Mr. President!